Kucharskov/6obcy-cli/README.md

 Analysis and legal aspect to read [here](https://github.com/Kucharskov/6obcy-cli/blob/master/ANALYZE.md)

 ## The idea
-On 6obcy.org chat I met a lot of people, including my ex-fiancÈe, who was supposed to support me in creating this project.
+On 6obcy.org chat I met a lot of people, including my ex-fianc√©e, who was supposed to support me in creating this project.
 From time to time I look there writing with people.
 One day, I thought to make a one day long chart to know when there are most people to talk to.
 That's how the analysis of the whole client side started.

 ## Usage